-Typically in the last semester of graduate study, a student defends his or her dissertation.
-The student is required to provide a copy of the dissertation to the committee at least two weeks before the defense date.
+A student typically defends his or her dissertation in the last semester of graduate study, The student is required to provide a copy of the dissertation to the committee at least two weeks before the defense date.
 The student should provide sufficient time between the scheduled defense date and the SGS October, January, or May dated degree deadline dates to make any additions or changes requested by the thesis committee.

 The final defense examination must be advertised to the public on bulletin boards and via electronic listservs.
-On the scheduled date, the student presents a seminar (open to the public) focusing on the dissertation research.
+On the scheduled date, the student presents a seminar (open to the public) focusing on dissertation research.
 After the seminar, the student meets with the committee who probe the student's understanding of the research conducted.
-The student is informed whether or not he or she has passed the defense examination immediately after its completion.
+The student is informed whether he or she has passed the defense examination immediately after its completion.
 Required changes in the dissertation, if any, will also be made at this time.
 If the student fails the examination, the reasons for the decision are given at this time.
-Upon completion of the final examination, the members of the committee sign the Application for Doctoral Degrees form (gsnb.rutgers.edu/resources/graduate-students-forms) in Black ink indicating whether the student has passed or failed the examination.
-The Graduate Director signs the form once revisions, if any are required, have been made.
+Upon completion of the final examination, the members of the committee sign the Application for Doctoral Degrees form (https://grad.rutgers.edu/academics/forms) in Black ink indicating whether the student has passed or failed the examination.
+The NSGP Director or one of the Co-Directors signs the form once revisions, if any are required, have been made.